GLOBAL MARKETS-World equities reel towards 8th day of losses

 After panic overnight triggered the worst sell-off on Wall Street since the global financial crisis, investors in Asia slashed positions in equities and commodities and scrambled for the safety of cash and government bonds.

-The Euro STOXX 50 futures stock markets were down 3 percent STXc1 while U.S. stock futures SPc1 eased 0.2 percent, with investors worldwide waiting for U.S. employment figures due later in the day that could trigger further selling if the jobs picture disappoints.
+Major European stock markets were expected to open as much as 2.2 percent lower while U.S. stock futures SPc1 eased 0.2 percent, with investors worldwide waiting for U.S. employment figures due later in the day that could trigger further selling if the jobs picture disappoints.

 "Equity valuations are already pretty low but sentiment keeps deteriorating, so why come in and buy now?" said Shane Oliver, head of investment strategy at Sydney-based AMP Capital, which has more than $100 billion in assets under management.

-Investors are looking for stronger U.S. and European policy responses, but it may be a while until they see another dose of quantitative easing from the Federal Reserve or a stop-gap measure in Europe, Oliver said, adding that his firm had spent the past month neutralising its overweight positions.
+Investors are looking for stronger U.S. and European policy responses, but it may be a while until they see another dose of quantitative easing from the Federal Reserve or a stop-gap measure in Europe, Oliver said, adding the firm had spent the past month neutralising its overweight positions.

 Complicating matters was that Japan and Switzerland have intervened this week to knock down their currencies, which were considered the safest in the developed world.
 That has caused some safety-seeking investors to think twice about stashing money there when financial market volatility is spiking.